 Notes issued under the Programme will be new securities which may not be widely distributed and for which there is currently no active trading market (unless in the case of any particular Tranche, such Tranche is to be consolidated with and form a single series with a Tranche of Notes which is already issued).
 If the Notes are traded after their initial issuance, they may trade at a discount to their initial offering price, depending upon prevailing interest rates, the market for similar securities, general economic conditions and the financial condition of the Issuer.
-Although applications have been made for the Notes issued under the Programme to be admitted to listing on the Official List of the UK Listing Authority and to trading on the regulated market of the London Stock Exchange, there is no assurance that such applications will be accepted, that any particular Tranche of Notes will be so admitted or that an active trading market will develop.
-Accordingly, there is no assurance as to the development or liquidity of any trading market for any particular Tranche of Notes.
+Although applications have been made for the Notes issued under the Programme to be admitted to listing on the Official List of the UK Listing Authority and to trading on the regulated market of the London Stock Exchange, there is no assurance that such applications will be accepted, that any particular Tranche of Notes will be so admitted or that an active trading market for any particular Tranche of Notes.